 |number_chosen||-||The number of objects to be chosen from the set|

-Note that if any of the arguments are input as decimal values, they will be truncated to integers.
+Note that, if any of the above arguments are supplied as decimal values, they are truncated to integers by the Combin function.

-Further examples of the Excel Combin function can be viewed on the Microsoft Office website.
+For further details and examples of the Excel Combin function, see the Microsoft Office website.

 If you get an error from the Excel Combin function this is likely to be one of the following: